Most Surprising Facts About Aaron Rodgers

 Rodgers was on a trip to India with his former girlfriend, Danica Patrick, as part of a philanthropic mission with Starkey Hearing Foundation, giving hearing aids to many who don't have access otherwise.

-Based on the photographic evidence, His Holiness is now a Packers fan.
+Based on the photographic evidence, His Holiness became a Packers fan.

 Rodgers Has Been in Some High-Profile Relationships.

 It's nothing new that famous NFL quarterbacks are sometimes linked to famous women in their personal lives, but Rodgers has had some of the most high-profile relationships in the world of sports and entertainment over the last decade.